-The Young Patriots Essay Contest is designed to challenge high school students to creatively solve problems in the realm of public policy through the art of writing.
+The Young Patriots Essay Contest is designed to challenge high school students to creatively solve problems in the realm of economics and public policy through the art of writing.
 We assign a controversial topic each year and only THREE winners are chosen out of hundreds of essay submissions.
+Find the topic and entry instructions below the fold!

-This year, we’re introducing an interactive reading and education component to ensure you, as students, gain valuable insight on the NCPA’s perspective and message.
-Please read the four following pieces as you consider the above topic.
-Your submission will be graded in part according to how carefully and thoughtfully you engage with these four challenging articles.
+Please read the following two pieces as you consider the above topic.
+Your submission will be graded in part according to how carefully and thoughtfully you engage with these challenging articles.
 They are:

 A. Essays should be written in English, with submissions of up to 1,200 words.
 Essays exceeding this length will not be considered.
 Please submit your entry as a Microsoft Word document.

-Also be sure to include all essential information, including your name, address, phone number(s) and e-mail address in the body of the e-mail.
+Also be sure to include all essential information, including your name, address, phone number(s) and e-mail address in the body of the essay.
+This information does not count against your total word count.

 Each e-mail submission will receive a return message verifying that the essay was received.